eslint/eslint/docs/user-guide/configuring.md

 The config in `app/.eslintrc.json` defines the glob pattern `**/*Spec.js`.
 This pattern is relative to the base directory of `app/.eslintrc.json`.
 So, this pattern would match `app/lib/fooSpec.js` and `app/components/barSpec.js` but **NOT** `server/serverSpec.js`.
 If you defined the same pattern in the `.eslintrc.json` file within in the `project-root` folder, it would match all three of the `*Spec` files.

+If `--config` option provides a config, the glob patterns in the config are relative to the current working directory rather than the base directory of the given config.
+For example, if `--config configs/.eslintrc.json` is present, the glob patterns in the config are relative to `.` rather than `./configs`.

 ### Example configuration

 In your `.eslintrc.json`: